temclaugh/H3T/README.md

 Contains the permissions for the extension

-## Service
+## Service (H3T Service Provider)

-Hosted for your convenience in heroku at  http://h3t.herokuapp.com/
+Hosted for your convenience in heroku at  http://h3t.herokuapp.com/.
+Run locally: >>> node service.js

+#### service.js
+A simple web server written in node.js that supports login, registration and token generation.

+#### domain.csv
+Participating website domain and AES-256 secret key pairs.

+#### users.csv
+A simple database keeping track of user ID’s and hashed passwords.

+#### logs.csv

-## Website
+## Website (Participating Content Provider)

-Hosted for your convenience in heroku at  http://generic-h3t.herokuapp.com/
+Hosted for your convenience in heroku at  http://generic-h3t.herokuapp.com/ Run locally: >>> node website.js

+#### website.js
+A simple web server written in node.js that supports token decryption, redirection to H3T Service Provider, and content display.